 Even if your employees have Personal Auto Policies (PAPs) for their personal vehicles, in the event of a serious accident that occurs during business use, your business could be sued to collect additional damages.

 Activities that constitute general business use include visiting customers, picking up supplies, attending conferences, and commuting to and from work.
 For activities like this, the general business use of a personal vehicle is usually covered by a PAP.
 This is because a policy purchased for a specific vehicle is considered the primary insurance, which covers damages before any other policy takes effect.

 An exception to general business use is livery, or carrying goods or people for a fee.
 Livery includes the delivery of items such as food, flowers, or wholesale or retail items to customers, as well as chauffeur services.
 Carpooling or ridesharing is not considered livery and is covered under a PAP.

 Employees that work from home can still pose a risk if they use personal vehicles for business use.
 It may be more difficult to ascertain the driving habits of employees that work from home or the operational status of their vehicles.
 Communicate regularly with these employees concerning your company’s policy for the use of personal vehicles.

 For employees using their personal vehicles, the primary insurance on the vehicles will likely be their PAPs.
 You should know how your employees are covered for the business use of their vehicles.
 Encourage your employees to speak with their PAP carriers to be sure of their coverage and to make it clear to the insurance agents what business activities the vehicles may be used for.

 Some PAPs appear to exclude coverage for business use, but they may include broad exceptions for a private passenger automobile, or pickup trucks and vans.
 However, some policies may be stricter depending on the circumstances.
-Clarification may prevent complications if a claim must be filed.
+Clarification can prevent complications if a claim arises.